 A. Once you have become a ReFLEX member, contact the ReFLEX customer service team directly and they can provide you with further details and help start the switching process with Shell Energy.

 A. Yes.
 We understand that switching away from restrictive meter set ups has proven very difficult for some customers in the past.
-For this reason we have made an extra effort with Shell Energy Retail to ensure that they will be able to accommodate people with these meter configurations on the ReFlex Orkney tariffs.
+For this reason we have made an extra effort with Shell Energy to ensure that they will be able to accommodate people with these meter configurations on the ReFlex Orkney tariff.

 A. Yes.
 ReFLEX can help if you already generate your own electricity or if you plan to do so in the future.
 We can retrofit batteries to existing microgen or offer a battery and solar install, both alongside a Tech Tariff and at no upfront cost.